Tattenhall

-Tattenhall is a village and former civil parish, now in the parish of Tattenhall and District, 8 miles south-east of Chester, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Tattenhall is a village and former civil parish, now in the parish of Tattenhall and District, 8 miles south-east of Chester, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 In the 2001 census, the population was recorded as 1,986, increasing to 2,079 by the 2011 census.
-The civil parish was abolished in 2015 to form Tattenhall and District.

 History

 The settlement of Tatenale was recorded in the Domesday Book of 1086.

 The name is believed to be derived from the Old English personal name Tata and halh, meaning "a meadow" or "nook of land".

 The spelling of the village has altered over the centuries: Tatenhala (1280), Tattenhall (1289), Tatnall (1473), Tottenhall (1553) and Tettenhall (1649).

 The village was a self-sustained settlement in the fifteenth and sixteenth centuries.

 The building of the Chester Canal (now part of the Shropshire Union Canal) provided an economic boost to the village, improving transportation and allowing local produce to be exported.
 Tattenhall Road railway station opened in 1840 and linked Tattenhall to Chester and Crewe.